 (This article may or may not contain affiliate links.
 What does that mean?)

-El Capitan State Beach isn’t just another pretty beach.
+El Capitan State Beach in Santa Barbara County isn’t just another pretty beach.
 It’s also an inexpensive coastal vacation where a family can enjoy the sound of crashing waves as they drift off to sleep inside their tent or recreational vehicle, RV.
 There, nature can untangle the busy mess between their ears blocking a family from connecting.
 Life is simplified when possessions are reduced to the capacity available in a tent or motorhome.
 Call it a minimalist spiritual makeover.

 When a family trip is to El Capitan State Beach, a 2,600-acre California State Park with a large campground and hiking trails, located about 20 miles north of Santa Barbara and 115 miles north of downtown Los Angeles, a family’s biggest decision will be what time they should head down to the water.